 The accountability mechanism

 The accountability mechanism of being compliant with the obligations is built on the internal control of an organisation.
-In the figure 1, we have worked this out for data protection.
+In figure 1, we have worked this out for data protection.

 The board prepares policies and indicates the extent to which legal and contractual obligations will be fulfilled.
 The policy gives rise to the establishment of appropriate technical and organisational control measures.